-When it comes to an ADA-compliant toilet, there are a few important things to consider.
+When it comes to ADA compliant toilets, there are a few important things to consider.
 The Americans with Disabilities Act (ADA) sets out specific requirements for the height of toilets in order to ensure accessibility for those with disabilities.
-At Cactus Plumbing and Air, we understand that it can be confusing to figure out what is required for your business or home, so we’ve put together this guide to help you understand the regulations and find the right toilet for your needs.
+At Cactus Plumbing and Air, we understand that when it comes to choosing an ADA compliant toilet, it can be confusing to figure out what is required for your business or home, so we’ve put together this guide to help you understand the regulations and find the right toilet for your needs.

 ADA-compliant toilets are those that meet the standards set out by the Americans with Disabilities Act (ADA).
 These standards are designed to make it easier for those with disabilities or mobility issues to access and use public restrooms.
 Specifically, all public restrooms must have at least one accessible toilet which is between 17-19 inches from the floor to the top of the seat.
 In addition to meeting this requirement, there are other factors such as providing adequate space for wheelchairs and grab bars for users that may need additional support using the restroom.
 It is important to also be aware of any local building codes or regulations that may apply in your area as these may have additional requirements beyond what is outlined by the ADA.